 - missed cancer diagnosis,

-- surgical errors such as Wrong Sided Surgery,
+- surgeon errors such as wrong sided surgery,

 - birth Injuries such as spinal cord injuries, kernicterus and Erb’s palsy,

 - birth defects arising from lack of oxygen or Cerebral palsy,

 - prescription errors, and